Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Well, he's let out during Wimbledon to keep pigeons away.

-He was stolen in 2012 but found three days later.
+he was stolen in 2012 but found three days later.

 Fun.